 SEGMENT THREE: TAHITI

 Embarq with the Feast At Lele dancers to Tahiti, land of intrigue and romance, capturing the imagination.
-From the verdant majesty of its mountains rising out of the mist to the startling clarity of color in its coral lagoons, Tahiti is considered by many as the image of Polynesia, and throughout its history, Tahiti has beckoned explorers from around the world.
-Sit back and enjoy the sensual swing of the hips and pulsing rhythm of the ancient drums, which combine to create a titillating dance performance.
+From the verdant majesty of its mountains rising out of the mist to the startling clarity of color in its coral lagoons, Tahiti is considered by many as the image of Polynesia.
+Throughout its history, Tahiti has beckoned explorers from around the world.
+Sit back and enjoy the hips’ sensual swing and pulsing rhythm of the ancient drums, which combine to create a titillating dance performance.

 - MOA FAFA